Small-Bodies-Node/catch/README.md

 ### Found objects reset

-To reset the found objects, both the `catch_queries` and `obj` tables must be cleared.
+To reset the found objects, both the `catch_query` and `obj` tables must be cleared.
 Connect to the database and execute the following SQL commands:
 ```
-DELETE FROM catch_queries WHERE TRUE;
+DELETE FROM catch_query WHERE TRUE;
 DELETE FROM obj WHERE TRUE;
 ```
 which will also clear the found objects table, `found`.

-Note, the `found` table cannot be reset independently from the `catch_queries` table, otherwise new queries with the cache enabled (`Catch.query(... cached=True)`) may find a previous query, assume the object was not found in the database, and return no results.
+Note, the `found` table cannot be reset independently from the `catch_query` table, otherwise new queries with the cache enabled (`Catch.query(... cached=True)`) may find a previous query, assume the object was not found in the database, and return no results.

 ### Backup